 The science behind gift giving

-But what’s also important is that the value of the gift does not lay in its economic value, but in their symbolic value.
+What’s also important is that the value of the gift doesn’t lie in its monetary value, but in its symbolism.
 You don’t give money, you give attention, devotion, love.
-So you don’t actually have to buy a gift.
-You can bake it, cook it, knit it or create it differently.
-Or you can just write a nice personal message to a blank piece of paper.
-Gift’s don’t necessary cost money.
-You don’t have to be rich to be socially rich.
+You don’t have to buy a gift, you can bake it, cook it or DIY it or you can even just write a heartfelt personal message on a blank piece of paper.

-It’s not that hard to choose a Valentine’s Gift
+It’s not that hard to find a Valentine’s gift

-Considering the fact that the person you are buying a gift for is one of the closest people, you won’t have too much problem figuring out what would be a great gift.
 Remember, there is no such thing as the perfect gift.
 There are great gifts and good enough gifts.
-And the difference is that with a great gift you show how much you know and appreciate your partner, and with the good enough gift you still show your love and attention.
-So basically you can’t go wrong.
+Great gifts show how much you know and appreciate your partner, and good-enough gifts still show your love and attention.
+Basically, you can’t go wrong.

-Now relax and place the task of finding a gift into your mind.
-Don’t try to figure it out right away.
-Let it float there while you live your normal life.
-Once in a while ask yourself: Did my significant other mention anything he/she would really like to do?
-Maybe try a new hobby, a new restaurant, new shirt?
-Did she/he say she really wants something but can’t find it anywhere?
-Did she mention what she would like for us to do together?
-If nothing pops up, think broader.
-What kind of a person is he/she?
-What does he/she really likes to do?
-Is there something in her life that you could help he/him improve with certain product or activity?
+Relax and put finding a gift into your mind, but don’t try to figure it out right away.
+Just let it float there while you go about your day.
+Once in a while ask yourself: Did your partner mention anything they would really like to do?
+Maybe try a new hobby or a new restaurant?
+Did they say they really want something but can’t find it anywhere?
+Did they mention something they'd like to do together?
+If nothing comes to mind, expand your thinking.
+What kind of a person are they?
+What do they like to do?
+Could you improve their life with a certain product or activity?

-The secret of finding the perfect gift is to pay attention.
-And we guarantee you that you’ll find it in few days or even hours if you focus.
+The secret to finding a great gift is to pay attention.
+We guarantee you’ll find it in just a few days or even a few hours if you focus.